A phase-separated droplet moving up a gradient of a regulator species.

 See the Poster on this topic!

-As part of a small interdisciplinary research group, supported by the German Academic Scholarship Foundation, we explore the utility of a Unified Theory of the Brain based on the Free Energy Principle (Karl Friston, 2010).
+As part of a small interdisciplinary research group, supported by the German Academic Scholarship Foundation, we explore the utility of a Unified Theory of the Brain based on the so called Free Energy Principle (Karl Friston, 2010).

 Supervised by Michael Kohl, we explored the theory and applications of the Free Energy Principle (FEP) through Literature and discussions with leading experts in the fields of neuroscience, computer science and philosophy.
 We particularly focused on the potential applicability of this abstract concept to laboratory experiments and evaluated its practical usefulness.